P-Louw/Ali-MIYOO/README.md

 Check if stock for retro console has been filled.
 If so receive e-mail.

-Variables for smtp en recipient have to be set using env or in dockerfile.
+Variables for smtp and recipient have to be set using env or in dockerfile.

 ### Required envs
 ```